-Configure file policies in Microsoft Cloud App Security
+Configure policies in Microsoft Defender for Cloud Apps

-Microsoft Cloud App Security (MCAS) built-in DLP engine performs content inspection by extracting text from all common file types (100+) including Office, Open Office, compressed files, various rich text formats, XML, HTML, and more.
+Microsoft Defender for Cloud Apps built-in DLP engine performs content inspection by extracting text from all common file types (100+) including Office, Open Office, compressed files, various rich text formats, XML, HTML, and more.

 The engine combines three aspects under each policy:

 Content scan based on preset templates or custom expressions.